SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Croatia.

+Here is how this works in practice.
 Marine and wildlife filming in Croatia spans the Adriatic Sea and the Dinaric Alps.
 Productions can capture bottlenose dolphins around the more than 1,200 Croatian islands, brown bears and Eurasian lynx in the deep forests of Gorski Kotar, Griffon vultures soaring above the cliffs of Cres, and the freshwater karst world of Plitvice Lakes National Park.
-Each environment requires waterproof housings, long lenses, hides and patient field expertise.
+Each environment needs waterproof housings, long lenses, hides and patient field expertise.

-We work with experienced Croatian wildlife cinematographers and coordinate permits through the Croatian Audiovisual Centre (HAVC), national park authorities and the Croatian Maritime Administration.
+Here is the short of it.
+We work with skilled Croatian wildlife cinematographers and set up permits through the Croatian Audiovisual Centre (HAVC), national park authorities and the Croatian Maritime Administration.
 Our team arranges vessel access along the Dalmatian Coast, Istrian Peninsula and Kvarner Bay, dive operators, and authorisations to film inside Plitvice and Krka National Parks.

 Capabilities